tystr/tystr.github.io/about.md

 permalink: /about/
 ---

-<p>Tyler is an accomplished technology leader buildling exciting things in the ad-tech space in NYC.
-He is currently a senior member of the engineering leadership team at
+<p>Tyler is an accomplished technology leader who has spent a decade buildling high-impact teams and product in the ad-tech space.
-<a href="http://whatifmediagroup.com" target="_blank">What If Media Group</a>.
 </p>